 Many businesses don’t address this larger issue when setting up disaster recovery (BDR) measures.
 Backing up data is smart, yes, but have you planned how you will restore that data if needed?
 What if your office became unavailable?
 How quickly could you resume operations with that data restored to another site?
 How would you notify your employees, your clients, and your suppliers if you were going to be down for any length of time?

 There are tactics and technologies that can help your business be prepared for a number of eventualities, from minor interruptions to large-scale infrastructure issues.
 Implementing a workable business continuity plan is within reach for small-to-medium size enterprises now.

 Let Clare Computer Solutions Show How You Can Prepare

-Clare Computer Solutions is hosting a lunch’n’learn event in Oakland, California on October 27th, 2016 on this important topic.
-Please make plans to join us – your business is too important to risk losing clients and money due lack of disaster response preparation.
+Clare Computer Solutions is hosting a lunch?n?learn event in Oakland, California, on October 27th, 2016, on this important topic.
+Please make plans to join us?
+Your business is too important to risk losing clients and money due to a lack of disaster response preparation.

 If you can’t make it to this event, please contact us to discuss your business and devising and implementing a business continuity plan.
 We can meet with you and get started on making your business disaster-proof!